Price-to-Book in Canada: 9.33% CAGR, 41% Down Capture, 25 Years on TSX

 Canada is one of the best markets we found for P/B investing.
 The structural reasons are clear: banks and commodity companies are the backbone of the TSX, and these are exactly the businesses where book value is a real, tangible anchor.

-For a BRL-based value investor who wants commodity and financial exposure with strong downside protection, the TSX P/B screen has a credible 25-year track record.
+For a CAD-based value investor who wants commodity and financial exposure with strong relative downside protection, the TSX P/B screen has a credible 25-year track record.
 Understand the sector concentration, account for 2008, and it's a strategy with real logic behind it.

 Part of a Series